RonakR68/ToDo-App/README.md

 - This MERN (MongoDB, Express.js, React.js, Node.js) based ToDo List demo application provides a simple platform for managing your tasks.
 The application consists of a backend server built with Express.js for handling data and a frontend React.js application for the user interface.

+## Features
+- The web app includes following pages and features:
+1. Create ToDo Page
+- A user-friendly interface with input boxes for title and description.
+Date Picker to specify the completion date of the To-Do item.
+- Ensures that users can only select future dates, maintaining the relevance of To-Do items.
+- Simplifies the process of creating a new To-Do item with a dedicated "Create" button.

+2. Complete ToDo Page
+- Showcases To-Do details with a completed status, providing a quick overview for the user.
+- Presents details in a read-only format, maintaining data integrity.

+3. Pending ToDo Page
+- Displays To-Do items with an incomplete status, helping users focus on pending tasks.
+- Each pending ToDo item features two action buttons: "Done" and "Delete."
+- The "Done" button efficiently changes the status of a ToDo item to complete.
+- The "Delete" button allows users to remove a ToDo item from the database seamlessly.

+4. Logout: Enables users to log out securely, redirecting them to the login page for enhanced security.

 ## Backend

 - The backend of the application is powered by Express.js.
 The server folder contains the following key components: